-Under certain circumstances, your plan must provide a temporary supply of a drug that you are already taking.
+Under certain circumstances, our plan must provide a temporary supply of a drug that you're already taking.
 This temporary supply gives you time to talk with your provider about the change.

-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you take must no longer be on our plan's Drug List OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of one-month's supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of one-month's supply of medication.
+- If you're a new member, we'll cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in our plan last year, we'll cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of one-month's supply.
+If our prescription is written for fewer days, we'll allow multiple fills to provide up to a maximum of one-month's supply of medication.
 The prescription must be filled at a network pharmacy.
-Please note: A long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.

-• For those members who have been in the plan for more than 90 days, and reside in a long-term care facility and need a supply right away:
+(Note that: a long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For members who've been in our plan for more than 90 days, and live in a long-term care facility and need a supply right away:

-We will cover one 31-day emergency supply of a particular drug, or less, if your prescription is written for fewer days.
+We'll cover one 31-day emergency supply of a particular drug, or less, if your prescription is written for fewer days.
 This is in addition to the above temporary supply.